Article published on 10 February 2017

 - Another example of modularity is the straight, curved, or spiral slides.
 The 1,70m high spiral slide offers the thrills of sliding in a limited space.

-- The various access points are a staircase with large stairs, a straight ladder, an arched ladder, or a net…Every element is designed to address the needs of the various age ranges.
+- The various access points are a staircase with large stairs, a straight ladder, an arched ladder, or a net.
+We design every element to address the needs of the various age ranges.

-For this range, we chose to use monobloc pieces (roof, slide, floorboards) for an easy installation of the structures and to reduce the installation time.
+For this range, we chose to use monobloc pieces (roof, slide, floorboards).
+Therefore, allowing for an easy installation of the structures and reducing the installation time.

 This was also applied to the choice of the material (compact, polyethylene and stainless steel) which guarantees durability and limited maintenance.